 Dermatologists located in offices at Santa Barbara, CA, Bakersfield, CA, Hanford, CA, Visalia, CA, Porterville, CA, Stockton, CA, Manteca, CA, Henderson, NV, & Sparks, NV

 While cysts are generally medically harmless, you could be bothered by their appearance or one that rubs uncomfortably against clothing or gets in the way of your regular activities.
 At LUX Dermatology, the expert dermatology team evaluates your cyst and determines if removing it is the right medical treatment.
-Call the office nearest you in Sparks and Las Vegas, Nevada, or in Stockton, Manteca, Santa Barbara, Porterville, Hanford, and Visalia, California, today to schedule cyst removal.
+Call the office nearest you in Sparks, Henderson, or Las Vegas, Nevada, or in Stockton, Bakersfield, Manteca, Santa Barbara, Porterville, Hanford, and Visalia, California, today to schedule cyst removal.
 You can also book your appointment online.